Funding Areas - Program Descriptions

-Foundation habitat protection grants have concentrated on the Pacific Northwest, that is Northern California, Oregon, and Washington, and up into British Columbia and Southeast Alaska.
+Foundation grantmaking in the U.S. has historically concentrated on the Pacific Northwest, that is Northern California, Oregon, and Washington, and up to British Columbia and Southeast Alaska.
 This reflects a longstanding interest in coastal temperate forests, which also extends into the Southern Hemisphere of the Americas.
-In addition, some grants have been awarded to projects in the intermountain west, notably the northern Rockies.
-Currently, the Foundation has few grants specific to the state of Montana.
-However, aside from Montana, the intermountain west is of secondary interest to the Foundation and grants here are the exception rather than the rule.
+Currently, our grantmaking in the region is focused on the California half of the Klamath-Siskiyou bioregion.
+Program activities include new wilderness protections, improving the ecological integrity of the Cascade-Siskiyou National Monument, and restoring the Klamath River watershed.

-Given the Foundations diverse interests and notwithstanding the above, it is sometimes easier to state what is of little interest to the trustees.
+Given the Foundation’s diverse interests and notwithstanding the above, it is sometimes easier to state what is of little interest to the trustees.
 These include: marine conservation issues, large national environmental groups, preservation of what is frequently called the “working landscape”, museums, capital construction, animal rights, growth management, toxic contamination, films and videos, wildlife rehabilitation, government-based projects, faith-based organizations, solid waste, energy (with the exception of dams), universities, student fellowships, and basic scientific research.

 International Biodiversity Program

 General approaches and targeted natural systems for international grantmaking are not substantially different from those in the domestic program and include mature forest ecosystems, riparian corridors, and riverine/aquatic environments of demonstrated ecological significance.
-There is also a strong orientation towards facilitating the designationand enhanced managementof protected areas, including national parks and private reserves.
+There is also a strong orientation towards facilitating the designation – and enhanced management – of protected areas, including national parks and private reserves.